Wervice/Codelink/README.md

 ## Features
 - Easy app integration
 - Simple and fast browser with bug assistant
-- Inteligent filemanger optimized for developers.
+- Inteligent filemanger optimized for developers
+- Encryption and easy file access

 ## Early stage
 Codelink is still in a very early stage.